St Augustine Beach Wedding Permit

 $50-100

-Required for any organized beach ceremony in St. Johns County, including St. Augustine Beach, Vilano Beach, and Crescent Beach.
+You need this for any beach ceremony in St. Johns County.
+That includes St. Augustine Beach, Vilano Beach, and Crescent Beach.

 What's Covered